remotion-dev/remotion/packages/docs/docs/lambda/serverless-com-integration.md

 ```

 ### Prerequisites

 - AWS deployment profile on your local machine, to configure an AWS deployment profile on your local machine, follow the guide provided by the [serverless website](https://www.serverless.com/framework/docs/providers/aws/guide/credentials).
 - To install Serverless, follow this [guide](https://www.serverless.com/framework/docs/getting-started).
 - Register for an [serverless account](https://app.serverless.com/), this give you a dashboard that has features such as function lambda invocations.
 - Create an [organization](https://www.serverless.com/console/docs/product/create-org) on your serverless account to associate your `lambda` applications.
+- A AWS policy created named `remotion-executionrole-policy` which is created from this [guide](/docs/lambda/without-iam/#1-create-role-policy).

 ### Setup